Imaging supermoir\'e relaxation in helical trilayer graphene: Imaging supermoiré domains

 Remarkably, we discover a dramatic reshaping of the supermoiré domains in subsequent measurements of the same device after thermal cycling and other changes (see Supplementary Sec.~4 for details).
 A second round of measurements in the area indicated by the red box in Fig.~\ref{fig:htg}\textbf{b} (largely overlapping with the bottom part of Fig.~\ref{fig:imaging}\textbf{a-b}) is shown in Fig.~\ref{fig:imaging}\textbf{d}-\textbf{e}.
 While the local twist angle is nearly identical, the supermoiré domain sizes substantially increase, up to $\sim$4 times the theoretically predicted area (Fig.~\ref{fig:imaging}\textbf{f}, \textbf{i}).
 Moreover, the supermoiré domains are more isotropic relative to those observed in the first round of measurements.

 The areal enhancement of the domains, as well as the change in shape, can be attributed to redistribution of strain between measurements.
-In the new configuration, larger domains are favored to minimize regions associated with higher stacking energy, i.e.~domain walls and AAA sites~\cite{nam2017lattice,zhu2020modeling,nakatsuji2023multiscale,devakul2023magic}, with a relatively smaller cost of increased elastic strain energy.
+In the new configuration, larger domains are favored to minimize regions associated with higher stacking energy, i.e.~domain walls and AAA sites~\cite{nam2017lattice,zhu2020modeling,nakatsuji2023multiscale,devakul2023magic}, with a relatively small cost of increased elastic energy from lattice relaxation and global heterostrain.
 We emphasize that this reshaping of supermoiré domains occurs with almost no change in the local twist angle (i.e.~moiré periodicity) or the band structure within the domains, as discussed in more detail at the end of the manuscript.
-This demonstrates a separation of length scales, providing new opportunities for strain engineering of supermoiré-scale networks without perturbing local physics.
+Realistic values of heterostrain have little effect on the moiré wavelength, but can parametrically increase the supermoiré scale due to its divergence at moderate strain (Supplementary Sec.
+3).
+Our work demonstrates a separation of length scales, providing new opportunities for strain engineering of supermoiré-scale networks without perturbing local moiré) physics.